The PlusSound Cloud Nine is a pocket-sized portable analog amplifier that competes squarely with the JDS Lab’s 02. It is priced at $349.

 To read more about Plussound products reviewed on Headfonics click here.

-PlusSound is a discrete company which specialises in custom cables for earphones, headphones and interconnects.
+PlusSound is a discrete company that specializes in custom cables for earphones, headphones and interconnects.
 Based in Los Angeles, the aim of PlusSound is clear; to provide uniquely exceptional products that excel in both quality and sound.

 Box and design

 There is really not much to say about the packaging of the Cloud Nine as it only comes in a minimal cardboard box.
-Accompanying this, is a beige coloured carrying pouch useful for housing the amp when transferring it from one location to another.
+Accompanying this is a beige-colored carrying pouch useful for housing the amp when transferring it from one location to another.

 Build & Features

-There is not many features on the rear of the device apart from two thumbscrews that can be unscrewed to reveal the 9V batteries.
-Also marked on the back plate is the company name and website along with negative and positive signs to guide users to place batteries the right way round.
+There are not many features on the rear of the device apart from two thumbscrews that can be unscrewed to reveal the 9V batteries.
+Also marked on the backplate is the company name and website along with negative and positive signs to guide users to place batteries the right way round.

-As part of the circuitry, there is a dual mono operational amplifier which PlusSound claims to enhance image, clarity and sound-staging.
-Whether this claims lives out to be true will be explored in the next sound section.
+As part of the circuitry, there is a dual-mono operational amplifier that PlusSound claims to enhance image, clarity, and sound-staging.
+Whether this claim lives out to be true will be explored in the next sound section.